ThoseCatholicMen/GitHub-Test/README.md

 # GitHub-Test
+Now I'm making a change in the existing readme too.

-This is a test to figure out how to use GitHub to do version control for books and articles.
+This is a test to figure out how to 'utilize' GitHub to do version control for books and articles.

 # This is a main Title
 Here I am going to say something interesting